bugalves/inout/README.md

 # Introduction

-Ecomsy, an interactive platform for managing personal that offers a variety of advanced features, including an interactive financial dashboard, various types of customizable charts, filters by bank account and date, a detailed table of transactions, a form for adding transactions, customizable selection components, clear distinction between income and expenses, import of transactions via CSV, status management via Tanstack React Query, integration with bank accounts via Plaid, premium upgrades via Leemon Squeezy, authentication via Clerk and much more...
+Ecomsy, an interactive platform for managing personal that offers a variety of advanced features, including an interactive financial dashboard, various types of customizable charts, filters by bank account and date, a detailed table of transactions, a form for adding transactions, customizable selection components, clear distinction between income and expenses, import of transactions via CSV, status management via Tanstack React Query, authentication via Clerk and much more...

 ## Installation